Geist (liquor)

-Geist (German for 'spirit') is a distilled beverage obtained by maceration of unfermented fruit or other raw materials in neutral spirits, followed by distillation.
+Geist (German for 'spirit', pl.
+"Geister") is a distilled beverage obtained by maceration of unfermented fruit or other raw materials in neutral spirits, followed by distillation.
 This differs from fruit brandy, where the alcohol comes from fermenting the fruit's naturally occurring sugars.
 As such, geist can be made from a much wider range of materials, as it is not limited to fruits with sufficient fermentable sugars.

 Geist can be produced from a single material (like Himbeergeist) or a combination of multiple ingredients.

 Akvavit, most gins and white absinthes legally meet the description to be considered a geist, although they have more specific legal definitions.

 European Union

 Geist

 As per the EU regulations that define of spirit drinks, geist must be produced by maceration of unfermented fruits and berries or vegetables, nuts, other plant materials, such as herbs, rose petals, or mushrooms, in ethyl alcohol of agricultural origin, followed by distillation.

 Geist must contain at least 37.5% alcohol by volume, it cannot contain added colours or flavours, and it may not contain more than 10 grams of sweetening products per litre (expressed as invert sugar).